William Ellsworth Kepner

-William Ellsworth Kepner (6 January 1893 in Miami, Indiana – 3 July 1982 in Orlando, Florida) was an officer in the United States Army, United States Army Air Corps and United States Air Force, and a pioneer balloonist and airship pilot.
+William Ellsworth Kepner (6 January 1893 – 3 July 1982) was an officer in the United States Army, United States Army Air Corps and United States Air Force, and a pioneer balloonist and airship pilot.

 Early life

 He was born on 3 January 1893 in Miami, Indiana.

 World War I

 From 1909 to 1913, Kepner served in the US Marine Corps.
 By 1916 he was a second lieutenant in the Indiana National Guard.
 After a short spell in the US cavalry, in 1917 he transferred to the infantry as a captain and commanded a company at the Battle of Chateau-Thierry.
 He subsequently lead the 3rd Battalion of the 4th US Infantry in the Meuse-Argonne offensive.